When Social Security and Medicare Taxes Apply Outside of the United States

 You must take all of your self-employment income into account in figuring your net earnings from self-employment, even income that is exempt from income tax because of the foreign earned income exclusion.

 You are in business abroad as a consultant and qualify for the foreign earned income exclusion.
 Your foreign earned income is $95,000, your business deductions total $27,000, and your net profit is $68,000.
-You must pay self-employment tax on all of your net profit, including the amount you can exclude from income.
+You must report and pay self-employment tax on all your net profit.

 Puerto Rico, Guam, Commonwealth of the Northern Mariana Islands, American Samoa, or U.S. Virgin Islands

 If you are a U.S. citizen or resident and you own and operate a business in Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, American Samoa, or the U.S. Virgin Islands, you must pay tax on your net earnings from self-employment (if they are $400 or more) from those sources.
 You must report and pay self-employment tax whether or not the income is exempt from U.S. income taxes (or whether or not you must otherwise file a U.S. income tax return).
 Unless your situation is described below, attach Schedule SE to your U.S. income tax return.

 If you do not have to file Form 1040 with the United States and you are a resident of: